stoeps13/connections-doc/source/connectors/icec/cec-inst-edit-personalization-attributes.md

 ## Personalizing { .section}

+!!! note
-**Note:** To personalize an Connections Engagement Center widget for HCL external users you have to choose the prof\_mode key with value 1 for external users and 0 for internal users.
+    To personalize an Connections Engagement Center widget for HCL external users you have to choose the prof\_mode key with value 1 for external users and 0 for internal users.

 |Step|Instructions|
 |----|------------|